vitawebsitedesign/blog/_posts/2019-7-22-tryparse-vs-parse.md

+---
+title: TryParse vs Parse - how .NET framework produces their behaviour internally for non-number strings
+layout: post
+---
 ## TryParse vs Parse - how .NET framework produces their behaviour internally for non-number strings
 For parse failure:
-..* TryParse returns false with out parameter = 0
+1. TryParse returns false with out parameter = 0
-..* Parse throws format exception
+2. Parse throws format exception

 But what code inside .NET framework 4.8 produces this behaviour?